 Certain nutrients — derived from foods or supplements — can help preserve your vision.
 Avocados are a source of lutein and zeaxanthin, a type of carotenoid with antioxidant properties.
 Studies show lutein and zeaxanthin reduce the risk of chronic eye diseases, including age-related macular degeneration and cataracts.

-6. Avocados are a natural source of potassium.
+6. Avocados are a rich source of potassium.

 One avocado contains more than 975 milligrams of potassium, about 25% of the recommended daily intake for adults.
-The American Heart Association has written extensively about the health benefits of potassium, noting that foods like avocados that are rich in potassium are important for managing high blood pressure and hypertension because potassium lessens the effects of sodium commonly found in processed foods.
-The more potassium you eat, the more sodium you lose through urine, the Association says.
+The American Heart Association has written extensively about the health benefits of potassium, noting that foods like avocados that are rich in potassium are important for managing high blood pressure and hypertension.

 Calories in an Avocado